ramakarl/voxelizer/README.md

 Citation of this code when used in papers or projects is appreciated:<br>
 2019.
 Hoetzlein, Rama. *Voxelization of a triangle in 3D*. https://github.com/ramakarl/voxelizer

+# How to Build

+1. Run cmake in \libmin
+2. Build the solution for libmin
+3. Run camke in \math_voxelizer
+4. During cmake it should find libmin.
+If not, set the LIBMIN_ROOT_DIR
+4. Build the solution.
+Run it.

 <br><br>
 Rama Hoetzlein (c) 2019